Assertions

 Assert::noError (callable $callable)

-Checks that the function $callable does not throw any PHP warning/notice/error or exception.
-It is useful for testing a piece of code where is no other assertion.
+Checks that the function $callable did not generate any warning, error or exception.
+It is useful for testing pieces of code where there is no other assertion.

 Assert::match (string $pattern, $actual, ?string $description=null)

-$actual must match to $pattern.
+$actual must match the pattern $pattern.
 We can use two variants of patterns: regular expressions or wildcards.

 If we pass a regular expression as $pattern, we must use ~ or # to delimit it.
 Other delimiters are not supported.
-For example test where $var must contain only hexadecimal digits:
+For example, a test where $var must contain only hexadecimal digits:

 Assert::match('#^[0-9a-f]$#i', $var);

-The other variant is similar to string comparing but we can use some wild chars in $pattern:
+The second variant is similar to comparing ordinary strings, but we can use various wildcards in $pattern:

-• %a% one or more of anything except for the end of line characters
+• %a% one or more of anything except line ending characters

-• %a?% zero or more of anything except for the end of line characters
+• %a?% zero or more of anything except line ending characters

-• %A% one or more of anything including the end of line characters
+• %A% one or more of anything including line ending characters

-• %A?% zero or more of anything including the end of line characters
+• %A?% zero or more of anything including line ending characters

-• %s% one or more white space characters except for the end of line characters
+• %s% one or more whitespace characters except line ending characters

-• %s?% zero or more white space characters except for the end of line characters
+• %s?% zero or more whitespace characters except line ending characters

-• %S% one or more of characters except for the white space
+• %S% one or more characters except whitespace characters

-• %S?% zero or more of characters except for the white space
+• %S?% zero or more characters except whitespace characters

-• %c% a single character of any sort (except for the end of line)
+• %c% a single character of any sort (except line ending)

 • %d% one or more digits